 Harmonised competitiveness indicator

-Deterioration of the Flemish competitive position from 2015 onwards
+Deterioration of the Flemish competitive position due to exchange rate effects from 2015 onwards

-The HCI is defined in such a way that a decrease in it indicates an improvement in competitiveness and an increase in the HCI indicates a deterioration of competitiveness.
+The HCI is defined in such a way that a decrease indicates an improvement in competitiveness and an increase in the HCI indicates a deterioration of competitiveness.

 Between March 2016 and April 2017 there was a limited decrease in the HCI and thus a (slight) improvement in Flemish competitiveness.
 Although the currencies of the United Kingdom, China and Turkey in particular became cheaper against the euro, and the Flemish HCI was negatively affected, the more expensive Russian rouble, US dollar, Japanese yen, Indian rupee and Brazilian real proved to be decisive factors.

 Between May and August 2017, competitiveness weakened again (higher HCI values), mainly as a result of the depreciation of the US dollar and the British pound, and to a lesser extent the Chinese yuan and Russian rouble.